 Wooden Pier at Penclacwydd

 This access deck is built out onto the estuary reed beds as part of the Wildfowl & Wetlands Trust's very popular 'Canoe Safari' project.
-The substructure and decking are made from Douglas Fir.

 The softwood access decks and jetty in the second Canoe Safari have been individually designed to follow the curved shape of the drainage channels that border the Severn estuary.